• Skip to primary navigation

 😋 Check out my other tasty dinner recipes

 If you enjoyed this lamb kofta wrap, you should check out my other easy dinner recipes.
-If Middle Eastern inspired recipes are your thing try my Middle Eastern Lamb Mince Flatbread or Dukkah Chicken With Pomegranate Tabohleh.
+If Middle Eastern inspired recipes are your thing try my Lamb Shish kebabs, Middle Eastern Lamb Mince Flatbread or Dukkah Chicken With Pomegranate Tabohleh.

 • Grilled Lemon & Turmeric Chicken Thighs